 Is PopFoam the Right Choice for Your Product?
 Answer These Questions

-For any product, the right material can make or break customer satisfaction, regardless of how interesting or innovative the design looks on paper.
+For any product, the right material can make or break customer satisfaction, regardless of how interesting or innovative the product design process looks on paper.

 Comprehensive material selection helps ensure that a product performs as well as it’s designed to — for as long as possible.
 Depending on the product, that may mean choosing a material with high tensile strength or one that can withstand erosion from moisture and ultraviolet light.
 For many foam products, the material must do both or more, and injection molded EVA-based foam is designed specifically to excel in all areas.